cloudblog004/fantasticfoodies/content/en/posts/2438-easiest-way-to-prepare-quick-chicken-breasts-stuffed-with-spinach-and-emmental.md

 1. Take 1/2 tsp garlic powder

-Goat cheese &amp; spinach stuffed chicken breast make an amazing low carb and keto-friendly dinner!
+Goat cheese & spinach stuffed chicken breast make an amazing low carb and keto-friendly dinner!
 These baked chicken breasts are easily cut &#39;hasselback style&#39; then stuffed with creamy cheese + nutritious spinach and served with caramelized onions and mushrooms for the ultimate.
 Chicken breasts stuffed with a creamy spinach, parmesan, mozzarella, and cream cheese filling and pan seared to perfection.
 The result is tender cooked chicken filled with a gooey trio of cheese that will melt in your mouth.

 <!--inarticleads2-->